DiasKhalniyasov/Sapienza-Training-Camp-2022/README.md

 Every classes have a different number of images per class.
 The images have been scraped from internet, and a certain numer of "no ship" images can be present in the train dataset (e.g. advertising images)
-🙌 You can use ONLY the provided images, external datasets or other scraped images are not permitted The test set (hidden) is cleaned

-Have fun, and good luck!